What are the 10 Commandments and Are They Still Relevant for Today?

 God taught that the Ten Commandments should be modeled before the children in such a way as it causes them to ask, "what does this mean for me?"
 Then, the father — the parents — are able to say how the meta-narrative of Israel and mankind is also the personal narrative of the child's family.

-3. The Ten Commandments Transformed the World through Literature and the Arts
+3. The 10 Commandments in the Bible Transformed the World through Literature and the Arts

 One might suppose that with the prohibition of creating images to represent God that the arts were somehow suppressed.
 However, the second commandment specifically addresses the lower, base approach of thinking about God only by representation.
 To speak of this in another way, it unleashed the mind to begin to think about God as He revealed Himself and to use words to articulate the relationship between God and mankind.
 This veritable emancipation of the mind flowered into expressions of beauty about God's world, about human beings and their relationship to God as well as their relationship to the earth.
 Literature and the visual arts are debtors to the Ten Commandments.
 The magnificent works of art by Michelangelo or even Vincent van Gogh, as well as the literary fecundity of William Shakespeare and John Milton, John Steinbeck, and C.S.
 Lewis, are built upon the ingenious rerouting of human expression by thinking thoughts after God.

-4. The Ten Commandments Transformed the World with Law
+4. The 10 Commandments in the Bible Transformed the World with Law

 Today, we often hear the phrase "the rule of law.
 That phrase harkens back to the distinguishing feature of English law.
 English law is based upon the Magna Carta, which allowed for representation in government and denied the divine right of the king to rule without the consent of the people.
 The Magna Carta is merely the interpretation of the Bible and the Ten Commandments applied to the localized situation in feudal England at the time.